 - Keep outdoor pets in a fenced yard.

 - Avoid all contact with bats, especially bats found on the ground.
 If you find a bat on the ground, don’t touch it.
 Report the bat and its location to your local animal control officer or health department.

-- Call your doctor immediately if an animal bites you.
+- Call your doctor right away if an animal bites you.
 Contact your local health department to report the incident.

 Which animals should I vaccinate against rabies?

 - Vaccinate all dogs, cats, pet ferrets, and mammalian livestock.
-Reptiles and birds cannot be infected with rabies, and small rodents are unlikely to come into contact with wild bats or skunks, so such pets do not need to be vaccinated.
+Reptiles and birds cannot be infected with rabies, and small rodents are unlikely to come into contact with wild bats or skunks and do not need to be vaccinated.

-What will happen if my pet is bitten by a rabid skunk?
+What will happen if my pet is bitten by a rabid animal?

-- Animals that are kept up to date on rabies vaccination are given a “booster” rabies vaccination, and observed at home for 45 days (watch for disease symptoms).
-Unvaccinated pets that have had contact with a known or suspect rabid animal must be either euthanized OR placed in strict isolation from humans and other animals for a period of four months, at the expense of the owner.
+- Animals that are kept up to date on rabies vaccination are given a “booster” rabies vaccination, and observed at home for 45 days (watched for disease symptoms).
+Pets that haven't had their shots and have had contact with a known or suspected rabid animal must be either euthanized or placed in strict isolation from humans and other animals for a period of four months, at the expense of the owner.
 These requirements are designed to protect both the family of the pet/livestock owner and the community.

 Should I trap skunks on my property & move them?

 - Never trap and relocate wildlife!
 It is illegal for the public to trap and relocate skunks, foxes, and many other types of wildlife in Colorado without a permit or other approval.
-Call the Colorado Division of Wildlife for information on permitted activities.
+Contact Colorado Parks and Wildlife for information on permitted activities.